AMC CAT MCQ Examination (Part 1) Format Explained

 Overall structure

-The AMC CAT MCQ Examination (Part 1) consists of Computer-adaptive MCQ examination testing clinical medicine across all systems.
+The AMC CAT MCQ Examination (Part 1) is assessed across the following components:

 What the format means for your preparation